emanuelespiritowork/PRISTAR-GEOSPEC/README.md

 # PRISTAR-GEOSPEC: PRISma Tools for Analysis in R for GEOcoding and SPECtral refinement

 PRISTAR-GEOSPEC tool can help you in:
-- reading L0, L1 and L2 PRISMA products;
+- import L0, L1, L2 PRISMA products;
-- generate cloud mask for PRISMA;
+- extract and clean cloud mask for PRISMA;
+- create unique hyperspectral datacube VNIR+SWIR;
+- extract raster of angles;
+- extract central wavelengths and FWHMs;
-- read sun and sensor angles of PRISMA image (e.g. for your own atmospheric correction procedure);
+- extract and compute sun and sensor angles of PRISMA image (e.g. for your own atmospheric correction procedure);
-- orthoprojection of PRISMA with DEM and Sentinel-2 image using AROSICS and Rational Polynomial Function (RPF);
+- DEM-guided orthoprojection of PRISMA with DEM and Sentinel-2 image using AROSICS and Rational Polynomial Function (RPF);
 - coregistration of PRISMA to Sentinel-2 image using AROSICS and gdalwarp;
-- spectral smoothing with all 230 bands or with bad bands removal;
+- spectral smoothing and bad-bands removal;
-- regriding the PRISMA image to a master PRISMA image.
+- regrid and crop the PRISMA image to a master PRISMA image.

 # Credits